CSRF 2025-2026 Executive Committee

 In my spare time, I produce and co-host Les SexMaitresses, a sexo-feminist podcast that has garnered over 220,000 listens.
 We enjoy translating research into accessible content and fostering reflection on sexology and feminist issues.
 I also love travelling and taking my time on slow runs to fully enjoy the experience. 😊

-Fabiola Ngamaleu Teumeni, Junior Student Representative
+Fabiola Ngamaleu Teumeni - Senior Student Representative

 I am a third-year psychology undergraduate student at Université de Montréal with a research focus on the sexual health and well-being of older adults through an intersectional lens.
 As a community care practitioner at the Black Healing Center and a volunteer with the West Island Black Community Association, I am passionate about fostering change and supporting marginalized communities.
 Outside of work, I love reading, traveling, and hosting dinner parties with friends over good food.

-CSRF holds a special place in my heart as it was the first ever conference, I attended, where I also presented my first research project.
+CSRF holds a special place in my heart as it was the first ever conference I attended, where I also presented my first research project.
 That experience allowed me to connect with like-minded students and researchers, sparking my passion for advancing knowledge in sexuality research.
 When the opportunity to participate in the organization presented itself, I knew I needed to take part.
 As a Junior Student Representative, I aim to encourage student involvement, promote their achievements, facilitate networking opportunities, and advocate for inclusivity within the CSRF community.
 I am thrilled to contribute to an organization that has had such a meaningful impact on my academic journey.

 Dr. Chelsea Kilimnik (she/her), CSRF Executive JEDI Committee Representative